Mubelotix/my-revanced-patches/README.md

 This repository holds my custom patches for apps that I use.
 It takes advantage of the amazing modding framework that is [ReVanced](https://github.com/ReVanced).

+This repository also features a **groundbreaking toolkit** for injecting arbitrary JavaScript code into **any React Native app** via ReVanced patches.
+It includes a live WebSocket REPL, allowing you to inspect, modify, and hook into the app's runtime on the fly! 🚀✨

 ## 📚 Supported Apps

 Here is the list of modded apps that I have created patches for: